Privacy Policy

 2. Your rights

-– the purposes of processing
+– the processing purposes

 – the recipients or categories of recipients to whom the personal data are disclosed, in particular recipients in third countries or international organisations,

-– the existence of automated decision-making, including profiling, referred to in Article 22(1) and (4) GDPR and, at least in those cases, meaningful information about the logic involved, as well as the significance and envisaged consequences of such processing for the data subject.
+– the existence of automated decision-making, including profiling, pursuant to Article 22 paragraphs 1 and 4 GDPR and – at least in those cases – meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject.

 The right to rectification, Article 16 GDPR

-You have the right to request that we immediately correct any inaccurate personal data concerning you
+You have the right to request that we immediately correct any inaccurate personal data concerning you.

 The right to erasure, Article 17 GDPR

-– the personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed;
+– the personal data are no longer necessary for the purposes for which they were collected or otherwise processed;

-– you object to the processing and there are no overriding legitimate grounds for the processing, or you object to the processing;
+– You object to the processing and there are no overriding legitimate grounds for the processing, or you object to the processing;

 – the personal data were processed unlawfully;